 These flashy new kicks from La Sportiva are edging masters.

 Ease of Use

 These shoes are very easy to use for a shoe with a lace-up design.

 The tongue is attached on one side and free on the other, making it easy to get your foot in and out of the shoe.
 The lace-up design makes them easy to adjust and achieve a precise fit.
 They also take very little time to break in and are not painful at first, which adds to their overall ease of use, particularly for a downturned model.

 The Kataki is a shoe that provides all-day comfort, while still having an aggressive shape worthy of your mega-project.

 Like most of La Sportiva's shoes, the Kataki are incredibly well designed and well made, but they come at a high price.
-They retail for $175 retail, making them the second-most expensive shoe in this review, following the La Sportiva Solution.
+These shoes are up there with the priciest shoes in this review.
 If you know this is the shoe for you, we would say it is worth it, but make sure to research them before making such a large investment!